virtualcitySYSTEMS/map-ui/documentation/CALLBACKS.md

 - [ApplyLayerStyleCallback](../src/callback/applyLayerStyleCallback.js) - applies a provided style on a layer
 - [StartRotationCallback](../src/callback/startRotationCallback.js) - rotates around a given or the current viewpoint
 - [StopRotationCallback](../src/callback/stopRotationCallback.js) - stops the rotation
+  [ActivateClippingPolygonCallback](../src/callback/activateClippingPolygonCallback.js) - activates one or more Clipping Polygon
+  [DeactivateClippingPolygonCallback](../src/callback/deactivateClippingPolygonCallback.js) - deactivates one or more Clipping Polygon
 - [AddModuleCallback](../src/callback/addModuleCallback.js) - adds a module
 - [RemoveModuleCallback](../src/callback/removeModuleCallback.js) - removes a module
 - [OpenSplashScreenCallback](../src/callback/openSplashScreenCallback.js) - opens the SplashScreen if defined
 - [CloseSplashScreenCallback](../src/callback/closeSplashScreenCallback.js) - closes the SplashScreen
+- [ToggleNavbarButtonCallback](../src/callback/ToggleNavbarButtonCallback.js) - calls the callback of a registered navbar action

 ## CallbackClassRegistry